quantify-os/quantify-scheduler/docs/source/tutorials/Acquisitions.md

 The protocol only works with the **append** bin mode.
 This means each acquisition result will appear in a separate bin.

-Note, the analog threshold for registering a single count is set via the field `in_threshold_primary` in the {ref}`sec-qblox-digitization-thresholds` hardware option.
+Note, the analog threshold for registering a single count is set via the field `analog_threshold` in the {ref}`sec-qblox-digitization-thresholds` hardware option.

 #### Setup and schedule